msea1/MiscCode/Travel/test.md

 ## Fri 18 May

 **Departure**: _08:29:44 PDT_ _Cloudy 12°C_
-The start of a long trip always seems overwhelming to me because I'm viewing the trip as a whole rather than just what the day in front of me holds.
-Big surprise I'm not in the moment.
+Robert says I'm usually at my most manic the morning of a trip.
+I'm not so sure.
+I certainly don't feel that way today.
+This is a long trip, with quite a few logisitical hurdles involved.
+I keep thinking about all the stuff to do throughout the trip.
+It seems so daunting!

+But of course it does, it's 20 days long.
+If there wasn't a lot to do then it would be boring.
+To be better "in the moment" I need to be better able to tune out the future to some extent and just look at what's in front of me.
+Today is easy!
+It's just flying.

+I always, always forget how much can get done in a full day devoted to travel.

-Fittingly it begins raining as we depart.
+Fittingly it begins raining as we depart Seattle; the first rain in quite awhile.
 _I-5 S Seattle United States 47.659, -122.322_

 ---

 **Un-fucking-real**: _09:41:49 PDT_ _Cloudy 12°C_
-Five security checkpoints but general boarding is only allowed at one.
+SeaTac has up five security checkpoints available.
+Rarely are they all open.
+This morning there are four open, but general boarding is only allowed at one!
 And obviously it's swamped.

+I wasted time bypassing that one originally because I was told there were others open, only to walk past all of them and told no. I'm furious.

+Fuck capitalism.
-Fuck capitalism _Seattle-Tacoma International Airport SeaTac United States 47.444, -122.302_
+_Seattle-Tacoma International Airport SeaTac United States 47.444, -122.302_

 ---

 **Left behind**: _11:03:53 PDT_ _Cloudy 14°C_
 I forgot to consider and bring the car seat pillow.
 Good for plane.
 Good as extra head pillow in hostel.
-Great for maxitaxis

-Oh well 😕
+Great for maxitaxis.
+Oh well 😕.
 _16470 Uplands Way SE North Bend United States 47.449, -121.765_

 ---